-This post originally appeared in The Advocate
+This post by Mary Beth Maxwell, former HRC Senior Vice President for Programs, Research and Training, originally appeared in The Advocate

 As Labor Day arrives and we make plans to fire up the grill or head out for a last round of school shopping, let’s also remember what the long weekend is really about ― the dignity of workers and the critical role the labor movement has played in ensuring equality.

 This Labor Day I will be thinking with gratitude of our many friends and allies in the labor movement who have stood shoulder to shoulder with us for LGBTQ equality.
 We are more powerful when we work together toward the shared goals of equality, racial justice, fair wages, health care and policies that support all of us and our families.

 I am thinking of Kelly, the Milwaukee high school teacher, who, on the day the Trump administration withdrew critical U.S. Departments of Justice and Education guidance protecting vulnerable transgender students, hung one of HRC Foundation’s “Protect Trans Kids” posters in her classroom.
 If her students are harassed or bullied for being LGBTQ ― or Muslim, or Jewish, or immigrant or black ― Kelly is there for them.
 She uses her strong voice to stand up for justice, and can do so -- in no small part ― because.she is a member of her union.
 “My students need me, my school and my community need me and I need the solidarity of my co-workers and our union to be fierce advocates for kids who most need us and great schools for all our young people.”